frankwallis/plugin-typescript/README.md

 #### resolveAmbientRefs ####
 *(deprecated)*

-A boolean flag which controls how reference files are resolved.
-When it is set then SystemJS will be used to resolve references, so
+A boolean flag which controls how triple-slash references are resolved.
+When it is set then SystemJS will be used to resolve reference files, so

 ```
 /// <reference path="./common/angular.d.ts" />